Yann39/self-hosted/README.md

 # Prepare system

+## User

+When installing **Armbian**, you should have been asked to create a **regular user account** that is **sudo** enabled.
+We will just use that user for the whole guide.

+For security reasons, do not use the `root` user directly.
+If you run a program as root and a security flaw is exploited, the attacker has access to the whole system without restriction.
+It is also safer in case you unintentionally issue a command that could hurt the system (like deleting system files, etc.).

+Using a regular user, even with sudo enabled, will require running `sudo` and will still prompt for the account password as an additional security step.

+We may also create specific users inside Docker containers for some applications, specially when creating our own **Dockerfile**.

 ## Cleaning

 **Armbian** come with default installed software that we will not use.
 If, like me, you chose the GUI image, let's remove some packages to save disk space.